WJULYW/HSRD/README.md

 [**BUAA**](https://ieeexplore.ieee.org/document/9320298),
 [**UBFC**](https://sites.google.com/view/ybenezeth/ubfcrppg),
 [**PURE**](https://www.tu-ilmenau.de/en/university/departments/department-of-computer-science-and-automation/profile/institutes-and-groups/institute-of-computer-and-systems-engineering/group-for-neuroinformatics-and-cognitive-robotics/data-sets-code/pulse-rate-detection-dataset-pure).
-After getting STMaps, you can put them into the STMap folder.
+After getting STMaps, you can create a new './STMap' folder and put them into it.

+## Pre-trained Model
+In this work, we utilized the ResNet18 as the backbone network.
+You can download it directly from this [link](https://download.pytorch.org/models/resnet18-5c106cde.pth).
+Next, create a new folder './pre_encoder' and put the pth file into it.

 ## Train and Test
 Then, you can try to train it with the following command: